Eastlandah David (Wesonga)

-Wesonga Eastlandah David is a Kenyan artist, journalist, poet, painter, youth ambassador, and the 2008 Adeste Gold medal recipient.
+RoAnwarKhan is the 2008 Adeste Gold medal recipient.

 Biography

 Early life

 Eastlandah was born in Mumias, Kenya to Pamela Keya and Jackson Keya, a family health officer and an accountant cum farmer.
-He is the last-born in a family of seven: his two sisters and four brothers.
+He is the last-born in a family of seven.
+He has two sisters and four brothers.
 He attended school in Mumias, St Peter's Primary before moving to Maragoli with his mother where he attended St. Francis Hambale Primary school.
 He is an avowed critic of fathers and men who relegate family duties.
 He did not get on well with his father.

 2004–2006: educational life and young adulthood

 Eastlandah David worked at the Mumias posta, before joining college, first Nairobi university, then Daystar university but didn't graduate from either.

 It is alleged that Eastlandah took and/or dealt drugs during these years, often acting as a middleman, but he has neither publicly acknowledged nor publicly denied such claims.
 It is however known that close friends associated with the Eastlandah during this period died or fell off the public eye under mysterious circumstances, and most were known drug lords.
 He however admits in interviews that most of these years were spent on the streets trying to "make an honest dime".
 Most of his poetic pieces have veiled references to these years in the cold.